rishana-kv/12507345_Multi-class-segmentation-of-tree-species/README.md

 Summary of experiments:
 - With 6 classes and no augmentation, the Mean IoU on the test set was approximately 0.20, clearly below the 0.40 target.
 - 6 classes, with Albumentations: No significant improvement.
-- After adding data augmentation with Albumentations, the Mean IoU remained at a similar level and did not significantly improve.
 - After reducing the task to 5 classes and regenerating the dataset, clear improvement in Mean IoU and Dice scores (final result reported in `results/metrics.txt`).
 Here also I tried first with 20 epochs and then 30 epoch according to the training and validation loss curve.